SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/manage-dags.md

 The  _DatabaseCopyAutoActivationPolicy_ parameter specifies the type of automatic activation available for mailbox database copies on the selected Mailbox servers.
 You can use the [Set-MailboxServer](http://technet.microsoft.com/library/6a229126-b863-4f07-b024-a39c93b253f7.aspx) cmdlet to configure the  _DatabaseCopyAutoActivationPolicy_ parameter with any of the following values:

--  `Blocked` If you specify this value, databases can't be automatically activated on the selected Mailbox servers.
+-  `Blocked`: If you specify this value, databases can't be automatically activated on the selected Mailbox servers.

--  `IntrasiteOnly` If you specify this value, the database copy is allowed to be activated on servers in the same Active Directory site.
+-  `IntrasiteOnly`: If you specify this value, the database copy is allowed to be activated on servers in the same Active Directory site.
 This prevents cross-site failover or activation.
 This property is for incoming mailbox database copies (for example, a passive copy being made an active copy).
 Databases can't be activated on this Mailbox server for database copies that are active in another Active Directory site.

--  `Unrestricted` If you specify this value, there are no special restrictions on activating mailbox database copies on the selected Mailbox servers.
+-  `Unrestricted`: If you specify this value, there are no special restrictions on activating mailbox database copies on the selected Mailbox servers.

 #### Example: configuring database copy automatic activation policy